 You can participate in the IEPEP Written Program from anywhere in the world.
 Those who do not live in the Vancouver, BC area can participate in the two program events by audio teleconference.

 The IEPEP Program is designated as a workshop so IEPEP Program registrants do not need to be in Canada, and do not require a Canadian student or work Visa.
+Please view this document for information on International Students.

 You can participate in an IEPEP teleconference by simply calling from your home phone or cellphone.
 IEPEP Program tutors and facilitators are highly adept at engaging group discussions with those on the phone, and the conferences are a great opportunity to ask questions, discuss study strategies, etc.